-All of our Lamb are locally pasture-raised humanely with utmost care.
-Our lamb are carefully selected weekly, in order for you to experience the freshest lamb, with its unique and lingering flavor.
+Our Lamb is pasture-raised humanely with the utmost care.
+They have carefully chosen each week more for you to experience the freshest lamb with unique and lingering flavor.

-Besides our traditional cuts, French Lamb Roasts are available.
-We also make our own Moroccan style Merguez sausage.
+Besides our traditional cuts, we provide French Lamb Roasts; we also make our Moroccan style Merguez sausage.

 A leg steak is obtained from the center of the leg.
 It is identifiable by the crosscut section of round leg bone within the meat.
 Grilling, broiling, and pan-frying are suitable cooking methods.
 Lamb is very tender meat and does not require too much cooking.
 Therefore it is ideal for preparing a quick dinner.

 For other lamb steak options, medallions or noisettes can be cut from the loin as well.

 Gigot d'agneau/ Leg bone in

 Bone-in leg of lamb is prepared by removing the rump located near the rear of the animal.
 A thin layer of fat remains to keep it moist and juicy during cooking.
 A whole bone in leg of lamb roughly can weigh anywhere from 6-8 pounds.

 Gigot d'agneau/ Leg boneless

 Bone is semi removed from the leg for easier carving and roasting.
 Leg can be butterflied in order to fill with a stuffing or herbs and tie into a roast or for quicker cooking.

 Sits above the knee joint and below the leg.
 Slow cooking at a low temperature with stock and/or wine will provide the best flavor.
 The meat will literally fall off the bone.